askmeegs/build-a-platform-with-krm/3-app-dev/partE-ci-main.md

 ![ci-main-success](screenshots/ci-main-success.png)

-### 6. **When the build completes, navigate to [Google Container Registry](https://console.cloud.google.com/gcr) in the Cloud Console.** You should be able to see the production images that Cloud Build just built and pushed.
+### 6. **When the build completes, navigate to [Google Container Registry](https://console.cloud.google.com/gcr) in the Cloud Console.**

+From the Container Registry dashboard, navigate into the `cymbal-bank` folder, then the `release` subfolder.
+You should see the list of Cymbal Bank services, which the Continuous Integration pipeline just pushed.

 ![gcr](screenshots/gcr.png)

 ### 7. **Navigate back to Github and open the cymbalbank-app-config repo.**

-In the `base/` directory, and in each Deployment, you should see a new `image` tag, indicating that the CI pipeline injected the tag of the images built from the latest commit to `main`, which since your PR merged, includes the frontend banner source code.
+In the `overlays/prod/` directory, and in each Deployment, you should see a new `image` tag, indicating that the CI pipeline injected the tag of the images built from the latest commit to `main`, which since your PR merged, includes the frontend banner source code.

 ![](screenshots/injected-tag.png)